• Skip to primary navigation

 • My Bottom Line on Peas when Trying to Conceive

-• Alternatives to Pea Protein
+• Alternatives to Pea Protein When Trying to Conceive

 The Research on Peas as Contraceptive and their effects on Fertility

 • The active substance m-xylohydroquinone was located in the oil of the seeds of the field pea (the seeds are the peas) and isolated in its pure state.
 They experimented on rats and showed that it can interfere with progesterone and prevent the implantation of a fertilized ovum (much in the way the kinds of birth control pills that have estrogen and progesterone do).
-(Sanyal, 1956).
+(Saanyal, 1956).

 • Studies of large groups of women showed 60% reductions in pregnancies.
 Male sperm counts diminish (but return after 4 days of stopping use).
 Researchers are very excited about possibility as birth control.
-(Sanyal, 1959)
+(Sanyal, 1959) (this link has disappeared from the interwebs, but is referenced in this article)

 • 50% reduction in pregnancy rates when men take m-xylohydroquinone (the natural chemical found in peas).
 The researchers were hopeful this will be a cheap way to manage fertility in poor overpopulated areas.
 (Sanyal & Rana 1959, abstract on page 330 of link, extrapolation on page 331)